Arrival and Exam Schedule

 Grade Reporting and Feedback

 CPX is graded as Pass/Fail and will be reported as such on official transcripts.
-If you receive notification of failure on CPX, you will complete a program of remediation and be reassessed on Friday, September 25, 2015.
+If you receive notification of failure on CPX, you will complete a program of remediation and be reassessed on Monday, August 15, 2016 or a later date determined by the CSPSC and the Office of Student Affairs.
 A passing grade on CPX is a requirement for graduation from UNC School of Medicine.

 Visit Performance Assessment for more information.